Tesco thanks colleagues with a Christmas bonus

-- We have more than doubled the number of Grocery Home Shopping slots available, from 600,000 before COVID-19 to a little over 1.3m in June 2020.
-We will continue to increase the number of slots available going forward.
+- We have more than doubled the number of Grocery Home Shopping slots available since the start of the pandemic, with 1.5 million delivery and Click+Collect slots available each week.

 Safety for everyone

-- Floor markings in our car parks will help you to maintain safe distances when queuing.
+- Floor markings in our car parks to help you to maintain safe distances when queuing.

-- Where possible, we will create separate entrances and exits to our stores, so that it’s easier to keep a safe distance from other shoppers.
+- Where possible, we have created separate entrances and exits to our stores, so that it’s easier to keep a safe distance from other shoppers.

 Supporting our colleagues

-- Colleagues who become ill with COVID-19 are being paid from the first day of absence, regardless of their sick entitlement or waiting days.
+- Colleagues who become ill with COVID-19 or need to self-isolate are paid from the first day of absence.

-- We have made two mental wellbeing tools, Headspace and SilverCloud, available to all our 300,000 UK colleagues free for the next 12 months.
+- We have made two mental wellbeing tools, Headspace and SilverCloud, available to all our 300,000 UK colleagues free for a year.

 - We always encourage any colleague who needs help to ask for it.
-Our line managers are receiving regular updates to ensure they have all the latest information and resources available.
+Our line managers receive regular updates to ensure they have all the latest information and resources available.

 Supporting our communities

-- Building on our existing partnership with the British Red Cross, we are donating £2m to help them with the extra costs they face in supporting people in need
+- Building on our existing partnership with the British Red Cross, we have donated £2m to help them with the extra costs they face in supporting people in need.